somexlab/fastddm/docs/source/style.rst

 Code style
 ==========

-All code in HOOMD-blue follows a consistent style to ensure readability.
+All code in FastDDM follows a consistent style to ensure readability.
 We provide configuration files for linters (see below) so that developers can automatically validate and format files.